8 January 2024

 Scheme outline and benefits

-Traffic modelling in the area predicts that with the introduction of the bus gate on Portswood Road, up to 8,000 vehicles would choose to use A335 Thomas Lewis Way (TLW) as a faster alternative, depending on the level of mitigation we adopt for the area to prevent rat running.
+Traffic modelling in the area predicts that with the introduction of the bus/taxi/cycle only section on Portswood Road, up to 8,000 vehicles would choose to use A335 Thomas Lewis Way (TLW) as a faster alternative, depending on the level of mitigation we adopt for the area to prevent rat running.
 This will be supported by the recent improvements along TLW such as the introduction of additional turning lanes and an upgrade to smarter junctions which has improved journey times along TLW to make it more reliable and increase capacity to ensure it is the preferred option for through traffic.

 Some remaining through traffic is likely to choose to rat run through local roads though.
 To prevent this and protect local roads for those who live in the area, we could introduce an Active Travel Zone for Highfield to prevent this.
 The Council is committed to providing an Active Travel Zone for the Highfield area ahead of any improvements to the Portswood Broadway area.